hyperledger-archives/indy-client/getting-started.md

 Alice only has one claim that meets proof requirements for this Job Application, so it is associated automatically with the request; this is how some of her attributes are pre-populated.

-The pre - population doesn’t create data leakage, though; the request is still pending.
+The pre-population doesn’t create data leakage though; the request is still pending.
 Alice can edit what she is willing to supply for each requested attribute.

-Notice that some attributes are verifiable, and some are not.
-The proof request schema says that ssn, degree, and graduation status in the transcript must be formally asserted by an issuer other than Alice.
+Notice that some attributes are verifiable and some are not.
+The proof request schema says that SSN, degree, and graduation status in the transcript must be formally asserted by an issuer other than Alice.
 Notice also that the first occurrence of first_name and last_name, plus the only occurrence of phone_number, are currently empty, and are not required to be verifiable.
 By not tagging these claims with a verifiable status, Acme’s claim request is saying it will accept Alice’s own claim about her names and phone numbers.
 (This might be done to allow Alice to provide a first name that’s a nickname, for example.)
 Alice therefore adds the extra attributes now:

 ```
 ALICE@test> set first_name to Alice